wp-plugins/resume-builder/readme.txt

 2. Here's what a final resume would look like.

 == Changelog ==

+= 1.1.8 =
+* Fixed an issue where some shortcodes wouldn't display in the correct place.

 = 1.1.75 =
 * Fixed the issues I broke with the last update.
 Sorry about that folks!